 Almost all credits, except remedial credits, earned in the past from regionally accredited institutions are honored, although no more than 72 hours of lower-division credit from two-year community or junior colleges can count toward the bachelor’s degree.
 Registration and course fees are the same as those for West Virginia University at Parkersburg students.

 The RBA program consists of 36 hours of “General Education” courses in the communications, humanities, social sciences, natural or physical sciences, and mathematics areas, 39 hours of “Upper-Division” (300 or 400 level) courses, and 45 hours of “Remaining” courses numbered 100 or higher for a total of 120 hours to complete the degree.
-To meet the program residency requirement, students are required to take 24 hours of on-campus or online courses from any institution in the West Virginia State System of Higher Education.
+To meet the program residency requirement, students are required to earn 24 credit hours from West Virginia state supported institutions of higher education.
+At least 12 of the 24 credit hours must be completed at West Virginia University at Parkersburg.

 Upon completion of degree requirements, students graduate from WVU at Parkersburg at regular commencement exercises, and West Virginia University at Parkersburg is identified as the institution conferring the degree.